zytedata/duplicate-url-discarder/README.rst

    :target: https://duplicate-url-discarder.readthedocs.io/en/stable/?badge=stable
    :alt: Documentation Status

-``duplicate-url-discarder`` contains Scrapy components that allow discarding requests with duplicate URLs, using customizable URL processors to configure which URLs are considered duplicate.
+``duplicate-url-discarder`` contains a Scrapy middleware that allows discarding requests with duplicate URLs, using customizable URL processors to configure which URLs are considered duplicate.